The Google Doodle is even older than Google itself

 - The first VR/360 Doodle was nominated for an Emmy in 2018 in a Doodle that celebrated the work of French illusionist and filmmaker Georges Méliès.

-Check out the video showing the evolution of the Doodle.
+Check out the video showing the evolution of the Doodle and the Doodle itself created by the MediaMonks Animation Team.
 If you want more information on any of them, just Google it.